 However, there is one other outlier on the list - A Borrowed Identity (aka The Dancing Arabs), a film which adresses the cultural dilemmas around integration, faced by Arabs who grow up within Israeli-Jewish society.

-All but one of these films was made in Israel.
-I added the clarification about the Israeli “viewpoint” simply because one of them, the very recently made Golda, is in fact a US/UK production (albeit that the director, and several of the actors, apart from Helen Mirren in the lead role, are Israeli).
-I didn’t actually think too much of Golda, to be honest, and I feel the same way about at least a couple more of these.
-It seemed to me that some of them were made more for the sake of mythmaking than with the goal of asking serious questions about what I recently heard the notable journalist Thomas Friedman very neatly describing as nearly one hundred years of “war, timeout, war, timeout, war, timeout….”
+After watching so many really interesting films about this endlessly complicated conflict and these kaleidoscopic communities of people, I’ll say in brutal honesty that I didn’t actually think too much of Golda.
+I feel the same way about at least a couple more of the films on this list.
+It seemed to me that some of them - for instance the film shown immediately to the right of this paragraph, Image Of Victory - were made more for the sake of myth-making, in my opinion, than with the goal of asking serious questions about what I recently heard the notable journalist Thomas Friedman very neatly describing as nearly one hundred years of “war, timeout, war, timeout, war, timeout….”
+However, myth-making, good or bad, is part of history and nation-building, so the making of those films and the motivations for their making will need to be analysed here at some point.

-Lebanon
+Lebanon poster

 Films about the Occupation

-Time of Favour - HaHesder - ההסדר
+Time of Favour - HaHesder - ההסדר poster

 With only a couple of exceptions that fall a bit short, these are all very hard-hitting works.
 Tough questions will be asked, obviously.
 As with Yossi & Jagger on the previous list, I’ve got Eytan Fox’s The Bubble on this list, while also including it in the list of films about “normal” life, because it’s the film that brings the Occupation “home” more sharply than any other that I’ve seen.
 Note that several of these are documentary films, and that some of them are publicly available on YouTube (just try the links to find out!)